-select the program category provided by the RDS.
-Press $\blacktriangle \boxdot$ or $\blacktriangledown$ PLAY button to display and select an RDS category.
+On the FM band selected, you can select the program category provided by the RDS.
+Press $\blacktriangle$ $rac{1}{2}$ or $\checkmark$ PLAY button to display and select an RDS category.
 The principal RDS categories are shown as follows;

-ALL: All RDS category stations ROCK: Rock, classic rock and soft rock music COUNTRY: Country music SOFT: Adult hits and soft music TOP 40: Top 40 hits OLDIES: Nostalgia music and oldies R & B: Rhythm and blues, and soft rhythm and blues RÉLIGION: Religious music and religious talk CLASSIC: Classical music JAZZ: Jazz INFO: News, information, sports, talk, foreign language, personality, public, college, and weather TRAFFIC: Traffic information
+ALL: All RDS category stations ROCK: Rock. classic rock and soft rock music COUNTRY: Country music SOFT: Adult hits and soft music TOP 40: Top 40 hits OLDIES: Nostalgia music and oldies R & B: Rhythm and blues, and soft rhythm and blues RELIGION: Religious music and religious talk CLASSIC: Classical music IAZZ: Jazz INFO: News, information, sports, talk, foreign language, personality, public, college, and weather TRAFFIC: Traffic information

-Press $\blacktriangle$ $\Longrightarrow$ or $\checkmark$ PLAY button to select an RDS category.
+Press $\blacktriangle$ $\Longrightarrow$ or $\lor$ PLAY button to select an RDS category.
 The display shows the selected RDS category name for about 10 seconds.
 You can use the search or scan function to find radio stations in the selected RDS category.
 If you do nothing while the RDS category name is displayed, the selected category is canceled.